EtchedPixels/FUZIX/Kernel/README.md

 - Ensure you have the correct compiler and tools installed

   Z80:
-	SDCC 3.4 for the kernel (3.4.3 >= 9165 recommended)
+	SDCC 3.5.4 for the kernel (>= #9332 recommended)
-	zmac for some of the boot blocks (making these build with sdasz80 would be a welcome contribution)

-	For building banked systems use 9165 with the patches in the Fuzix github.
-For standard kernels patched 9165 or a current SDCC should both work.
+	For building banked systems use 9332 with the patches in the Fuzix github.
+For standard kernels patched 9332 or a current SDCC should both work.
 The newest SDCC has the essential parts of the entry size patches merged.